emissary-ingress/emissary/reference/core/tls.md

 ### `Host`and `TLSContext`

 The `Host` will configure basic TLS termination settings in Ambassador.
-If you need more advanced TLS options on a domain (like setting the minimum TLS version) you can create a [`TLSContext`](#tlscontext) with the name `{{NAME_OF_HOST}}-context` to configure more advanced TLS options.
+If you need more advanced TLS options on a domain, such as setting the minimum TLS version, you can create a [`TLSContext`](#tlscontext) with the name `{{NAME_OF_HOST}}-context` to configure more advanced TLS options.

-For example, to enforce a minimum TLS version on the `Host` above we will create a `TLSContext` named `example-host-context` with the following configuration:
+For example, to enforce a minimum TLS version on the `Host` above, create a `TLSContext` named `example-host-context` with the following configuration:

 ```yaml
 ---